derekburgess/jaws/docs/services/profiling.md

 # Endpoint profiling service contract

 `EndpointProfiler` is the deterministic packet-to-entity aggregation boundary.
-It requires an `EntityDefinition`, an `ObservationWindow`, immutable `PacketRecord` evidence, and optional `EntityMetadata` display projections.
+It requires an `EntityDefinition`, an `ObservationWindow`, a `NumericFeatureSet`, immutable `PacketRecord` evidence, and optional `EntityMetadata` display projections.
 It returns an `EndpointProfilingResult` containing those exact declarations, the source packet count, and address-sorted `EndpointProfileDraft` values.
 It imports no pandas, NumPy, Neo4j, embedding provider, configuration, CLI, or reporting dependency.

 The draft is deliberately pre-representation and pre-embedding.
 It binds normalized IP identity, deterministic address classification, directional packet features, display